rankutah/blog/sites/rank-utah/content/_index.md

 {{< faqs >}}
 ### What is your Local SEO process?

-Get the latest on the Clear Presence marketing process by visiting the [Local SEO](/local-seo) page
+Get the latest on the Clear Presence marketing process by visiting the [Local SEO](/services/local-seo) page
 ### What is your web design process?

-Get the latest on the Clear Presence website design process by visiting the [Website Design](/website-design) page
+Get the latest on the Clear Presence website design process by visiting the [Website Design](/services/website-design) page

 ### How do you compare to other SEO and website design companies?
 You will receive a higher standard of service than larger companies and agencies but at a more affordable rate.
 I do not lock you into a contract, have hidden fees, limit edits or methods of communication.

 ### Which locations do you serve?
-I focus on providing in-person service to local businesses in Utah but am happy to help businesses anywhere.
+Clear Presence provides services to clients nationwide.

 {{< /faqs >}}